JCKodel/kfx_dependency_injection/README.md

 ## Additional information

-There are some methods to check if a type is registered (`isRegistered<T>()`) and methods to allow unregistration (this is usefull to release singleton instances or in unit tests to cleanup the `ServiceProvider` manager).
+There are some methods to check if a type is registered (`isRegistered<T>()`) and methods to allow unregistration (this is useful to release singleton instances or in unit tests to clean up the `ServiceProvider` manager).

 Since Dart is uncapable of returning unique type names, all methods in `ServiceProvider` accepts a key, which will be used to differentiate types.